 I need to be very clear that having a set of tests that covers 100% of the source code is by no means an indicator that the code is properly tested.

 This metric means that there are a lot of tests and a lot of effort has been put into developing the tests.
 The quality of the tests still needs to be checked by code inspection.

-The other extreme where this is a minimal set (or none!) of tests is a very bad indicator as well.
+That said, the other extreme, where this is a minimal set (or none!) of tests, is much worse!

 I recommend using pytest-cov based on its seamless integration with pytest.
 It's built on top of coverage.py, from Ned Batchelder, which is the standard in code coverage for Python.

 Running pytest when checking for code coverage requires the

 --cov argument to indicate which Python package (

 project in the Flask project structure) to check the coverage of: